 To be completely honest, it’s very difficult to verify whether or not a VPN is legitimate or fake.

 While free services are an easy target (which is why it’s important to only use reputable free VPN services), studies have shown that almost 1/3rd of the top paid VPNs are owned by China.
-And this security risk wasn’t known until recently!
+And this online security risk wasn’t known until recently!

 Below, I’m going to uncover the dangers of using a fake VPN as well as what you need to be looking for to differentiate between legitimate companies and those that are just taking advantage of you.